 #7 Star Trek: Discovery

 Star Trek: Discovery aired its first season in 2017.
 The show is set 10 years before the original series and follows the crew of the USS Discovery as they explore new worlds and encounter new threats.
-In a departure from previous Star Trek series, the show’s primary protagonist, Michael Burnham (portrayed by Martin-Green), is not the captain of the titular ship for the first few seasons.
-The show, which has received mixed reviews from fans and critics, is streaming on Paramount+.
-Star Trek: Discovery season 5 is set to premiere in early 2023.
+In a departure from previous Star Trek series, the show’s primary protagonist, Michael Burnham (Sonequa Martin-Green), is not the captain of the titular ship for the first few seasons.
+The show, which received mixed reviews from fans and critics, is streaming on Paramount+.

 #8 Star Trek: Short Treks